kaykermit/accept-payments-intent/README.md

 # Accepting a card payment

 This is a Stripe integration of Payment Intents - One-time Payments.
-It includes `using-webhooks` integration, which enables accepting cards issued in regions outside of U.S. and Canada, where you will need to handle requests from banks to authenticate a purchase (commonly known as 3DS or OTP).
+It uses a webhooks integration to enable accepting cards (issued in regions outside of U.S. and Canada) that may require extra authentication (commonly known as 3DS or OTP).
+Cards issued in U.S. and Canada do not usually need this extra authentication.